 The school has average admission requirements for SAT and ACT scores, generally admitting students who score in the top 47 percent (SAT 1050/1240 ACT 21/26).
 University of Minnesota Duluth typically accepts and attracts "B+" average high school students with an average GPA around 3.53.
 Most incoming freshmen graduate in the top half of their high school class.
 25% of those admitted chose to enroll in the school.

 The University of Minnesota-Duluth application fee is $40 and applications are due by Aug 1.

 You are required to submit admission test scores with your application.
 University of Minnesota Duluth is not a test optional school.
-Note: Please consult the school directly to determine if testing requirements are temporarily suspended due to COVID-19.
+Note: Please consult the school directly to confirm the most up to date testing requirements.

 |SAT Test||25th Percentile Score|

 |SAT Composite 25th||1050|